Welcome Aboard!

 5:40am - Wheels rolling.
 Its a 30 minute ride to the boat ramp in Bahia De Los Muertos

-6:15am - Meet guides, Launch boats and head out to buy bait.
-Time to fish
+6:15am - Meet guides, launch boats and head out to buy bait.
+Then it’s time to fish

 1:30pm - Head back to the boat ramp.
 Usually at this time the bait is all gone and hopefully you have pulled on enough fish to head in for the day.